Amani5576/Amani5576/README.md

-👋 Hi, I’m @Amani5576
+👋 Hi, I’m Amani.

-👀 I’m interested in space science and astrophysics related research
+🌌 I have a keen interest in space science and astrophysics research.

-🌱 I’m currently learning python and C.
+💻 Currently, I'm enhancing my skills in Python and C programming languages.

-One of my first projects was to work with fit files and extract temperature readings from free data on NGC 3576 emission nebula.
+🔬 One of my early projects involved working with FITS files to extract temperature readings from publicly available data on the NGC 3576 emission nebula.

-📫 How to reach me:
+📫 Feel free to reach out to me: smmnjoroge@gmail.com

-     - Email:
-          smmnjoroge@gmail.com

-     - Phone No:
-          +27 66 109 4789
-          +254 769 194 234

 <!---
 Amani5576/Amani5576 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.